Rogers council vacancy shifts from Ward 1 to Ward 4

 The council decided to adopt new ward boundaries now, far in advance of 2024 candidate filings, before replacing Kruger.
 This ensured Kruger's replacement would live in Ward 1.

 The council adopted new boundaries in a special meeting Monday.
-Those new boundaries put Reithemeyer's residence in Ward 1, in the northeast part of the city.
+Those new boundaries put Reithemeyer's home in Ward 1, in the northeast part of the city.
 Ward 4 covers southeast Rogers.

 The council held another special meeting at 8 a.m.
 Tuesday to decide.
 They appointed Reithemeyer to the Ward 1 vacancy.
 Reithemeyer will resign as a Ward 4 member, creating a vacancy there.
 The motion to appoint Reithemeyer passed without dissent with Reithemeyer abstaining from the vote.